 It had.
 “Yes,” I said.

-Amazingly, he accepted both these statements, neither of which appeared likely.
+Amazingly, he accepted both these statements.
 He walked round the car a couple of times, shining his torch through the windows.
 The frightened faces of Paul, Patrick and Mark peered back.
 I was glad they had had the sense to keep quiet.
 Having a bright light shone in your face by an armed policeman takes a lot of the bounce out of you.

 “Are you sure this has an MOT?” the policeman was saying.